-Proposal #9: Make Statement of Principles a Separate Stand-Alone Document
+Proposal #9: Make Statement of Principles a Separate Stand-Alone Document has not been changed in over 40 years.
+Even though it retains a near permanent nature, its importance is obfuscated and diminished because it is submerged within the

-- Problem: The Statement of Principles is a core enduring proclamation of our Party's values that has not been changed in over 40 years.
-Even though it retains a near permanent nature, its importance is obfuscated and diminished because it is submerged within the Platform, a document often amended to address current political issues. - Solution: Just as the Declaration of Independence is (and ought to remain) a separate document from the Articles of Confederation and the U.S. Constitution, our proposal is to elevate our Statement of Principles by making it its own distinct document. - Benefits: As a separate document, we can proudly point to one concise stand-alone statement that presents our vision for a better world.
+Background: The Statement of Principles is a core enduring proclamation of our Party's values that from the Articles of Confederation and the U.S. Constitution, our proposal is to elevate our Statement of Principles by making it its own distinct document.